dpnclp/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under GPL.
+Git is afree software distributed under GPL.a
-Git has a mutable index called stage.
+Git has a mutablec index called stage.
 Git tracks changes of files.
-Create a new branch is quick and simple.
+Create aa new branch is quick and simple.b